 NASCAR star Kyle Larson uses racial slur during virtual race

-It was not clear Monday morning what fallout there could be for Larson.
+It was not clear Monday morning what fallout there could be for Larson, who was parked during the race Wallace quit a week earlier by iRacing officials for intentionally wrecking another driver.

+“NASCAR is aware of insensitive language used by a driver during an iRacing event on Sunday, and is currently gathering more information,” NASCAR said.

+NASCAR in 2013 suspended Xfinity Series driver Jeremy Clements for using the same word Larson used while Clements was speaking to a reporter.
+Clements was re-instated after completing a sensitivity training course and still competes.

-Larson is half Japanese - his grandparents spent time in an interment camp in California - and he climbed from short track racing into NASCAR through its ''Drive for Diversity'' program.
+Larson is half Japanese — his grandparents spent time in an interment camp in California during World War II — and he climbed from short track racing into NASCAR through its “Drive for Diversity” program.
 He is the only driver of Japanese descent to win a major NASCAR race.

-Larson, in his seventh full season in NASCAR, is in the final year of his contract with Chip Ganassi Racing.
+Larson, in his seventh full season racing at NASCAR's top Cup level, is in the final year of his contract with Chip Ganassi Racing.
 He was at the top of the list of a crowded free agent field when the circuit was suspended four races into the season as sports stopped during the coronavirus crisis.

 NASCAR quickly pivoted to create an iRacing league of virtual racing that has engaged viewers and set records for esports television viewership.
 One of the draws of the platform is that drivers can link into one another on a live stream, where they banter, argue, make jokes and discuss the racing.
 Fans can eavesdrop through the gaming app Twitch.